-- Saliva: Particularly useful in situations where toilet facilities are not readily available, saliva testing is an unobtrusive method, commonly utilised within the workplace to screen for drugs of abuse.
-With a narrower window of detection, closely mimicking concentrations in the blood, saliva is used to look at current impairment i.e. is the employee fit to work right now?
+- Saliva: Particularly useful in situations where toilet facilities are not readily available, saliva testing is an unobtrusive method, commonly used within the workplace to screen for drugs of abuse.
+With a narrower window of detection, saliva is used to look for use within the past day or less.

 - Hair: Collecting a hair sample to screen for drugs of abuse is not commonly used as a front line method within the workplace, but is more commonplace in the medico-legal sector such as child custody cases.
 In the workplace if an employee has come forward and says they have a drug or alcohol problem, hair testing can be used during the rehabilitation process for a longer term assessment as it has the largest detection window, and can look at historic drug abuse over a number of months, as well as being used as as tool to prove abstinence.
 Learn more about hair testing in our FAQ here.

 Now you have chosen a sample type, why not look at how you can test it?